-- (a) In competitions in which 10 ends are scheduled, a minimum of 6 ends must be completed in round robin and tie-breaker games, and 8 ends must be completed in play-off games. - (b) In competitions in which 8 ends are scheduled, a minimum of 6 ends must be completed.
+- (a) In competitions in which 10 ends are scheduled, a minimum of 6 ends must be completed in round robin games, and 8 ends must be completed in play-off games. - (b) In competitions in which 8 ends are scheduled, a minimum of 6 ends must be completed.